 Program Integration Director & Head Librarian

 Nicky is looking forward to beginning her 22nd year at Carlthorp.
 Over the course of those years she has held many positions.
-She began as a PE teacher, moved to 1st Grade for six years, followed by 3rd Grade for eight years and has now been the Head Librarian for five years.
+She began as a PE teacher, moved to 1st grade for six years, followed by 3rd grade for eight years and has now been the Head Librarian for five years.
 Additionally, Nicky has stepped into the role of Program Integration Director.
-She is overseeing the COVID return plans, coordinating the Parent Education Workshop Series at CS, and collaborating with fellow faculty and staff on the Diversity, Equity and Inclusion Curriculum.
+She oversaw the COVID return plans, coordinating the Parent Education Workshop Series at CS, and collaborating with fellow faculty and staff on the Diversity, Equity, and Inclusion curriculum.
 She holds an Administrative Credential, a Masters of Art in Elementary Education, a Clear Credential in Elementary Education, and a B.A in Sociology with a minor in Family Studies.
-Nicky enjoys yoga, traveling and spending time with her friends and family.
-She has always been devoted to helping children achieve their potential, knowing that they need to be well prepared for the complex world in which they will live.
+Nicky enjoys yoga, traveling, and spending time with her friends and family.
+She has always been devoted to helping children achieve their potential, knowing that they need to be well-prepared for the complex world in which they will live.

 Director of Admissions